ibotty/crunchy-postgres-container-94/README.md

 Running PostgreSQL in Standalone Mode
 ------------

-To run the Crunchy PostgreSQL container (crunchy-pg) on Openshift (v1.0.1), see the document docs/openshift-setup-nodes.md for complete details and instructions.
+To run the Crunchy PostgreSQL container (crunchy-pg) on Openshift, see the document docs/openshift-setup-nodes.md for complete details and instructions.
 The container has now been updated to run in a master-slave replication configuration as well as standalone.